 Upper air measurements have been taken at Valential Observatory since 1943 by means of a radiosonde, this is a hydrogen filled balloon with instruments attached.
 The balloon is released into the atmosphere and as it ascends readings are transmitted back to the surface station.
 As the balloon ascends it expands until it eventually bursts.

-The instruments measure pressure wind speed and direction, dry and wet bulb temperatures four times a day.
+The instruments measure pressure wind speed and direction, dry and wet bulb temperatures twice a day at midday and midnight.
 The measurements are taken at standard levels in the atmosphere, usually at defined pressure levels, such as 850, 700, 500 and 300 hPa.
 This enables the production of tephigrams, ‘snapshots’ of the vertical structure of the atmosphere.

 Time Series and Trends:

 Digital data is available from 1980, plots of mean annual wind speed and temperature at a number of pressure levels are shown here.